-- Group Project.
-The expectation is that you form a group of 3-4 participants and execute a research project of your choosing.
-You will be given the opportunity to develop a project that suits your collective interests, and takes advantage of your respective strengths, within the limits of available data.
+- 1) Group Project.
+The expectation is that you form a group of 3-4 participants and execute a research project that fits your collective interests, and takes advantage of your respective strengths, within the limits of prescribed data and scope.
 The progress of the projects will be monitored through a series of deliverables (see below).
-The data that you will have access to are, for the most part, new (that is you will be the first to work on them) and are collected from satellite and airborne sensors. - Lecture/Demonstration.
+The data that you will have access to are of high scientific quality and are collected from Earth Observation platforms. - 2) Lecture/Demonstration.
 We will have a number of presentations and demonstrations to broaden your outlook on the application of remote sensing data to addressing a variety of issues.
 We will cover two main topics: - a.
-Next-generation Digital Earth: Cloud-based Geospatial Data Processing in the Big Data Era - b.
+Next-generation Digital Earth: Cloud-based Geospatial Data Processing in the Big Data Fra - b.
 Remote Sensing for Climate Science: Essential Climate Variables - 3) Seminars/Presentations.
 These will be based on project related work, and much of the interaction will be student lead.